Staff

 Rachel Liss, Production and Operations Manager

-Rachel’s joins us with experience as an artist manager, ensemble manager, musicologist, and singer.
+Rachel joins us with experience as an artist manager, ensemble manager, musicologist, and singer.
 Prior to joining NYCHORAL, Rachel worked as an artist manager at Park Avenue Artists, where she planned and produced events and performances for Joshua Bell, Larisa Martínez, and Time for Three.
-While there, she also served as Project Coordinator for Time for Three’s new album, Letters for the Future, which was released on Deutsche Grammophon this past June.
+While there, she also served as Project Coordinator for Time for Three’s GRAMMY Award-album, Letters for the Future.

-Before her time at Park Avenue Artists, at the New York Public Library for the Performing Arts Rachel was responsible for general research and collections management and reorganization, including the Marilyn Horne Collection of scores.
+Before her time at Park Avenue Artists, Rachel worked for the New York Public Library for the Performing Arts, where she was responsible for general research and collections management and reorganization, including the Marilyn Horne Collection of Scores.
 She also conceptualized, created, and hosted a successful virtual book discussion and author talkback on The Magic of Beverly Sills by Nancy Guy.

 Rachel is a graduate of Mannes School of Music with a Master of Music in Voice and Opera and completed her Bachelor of Music in Vocal Performance with a minor in Music History at Oberlin Conservatory of Music.
 She began her musical training on the piano at age 6.
 A native New Yorker, she performed with the Brooklyn Youth Chorus and attended both LaGuardia High School for the Arts and Manhattan School of Music’s PreCollege program.
 While at LaGuardia High School, she made her operatic debut in the title role of Hélène in Jacques Offenbach’s La Belle Hélène and sung as the soprano soloist in Francis Poulenc’s Stabat Mater.
 She also performed with Mannes Opera, reprising a role she had earlier performed with the Oberlin Opera Theatre — that of The Governess in Benjamin Britten’s The Turn of the Screw.
 Her most recent operatic role was with Chautauqua Institution, where she was seen as the Sandmann in Humperdinck’s Hansel und Gretel.
 While at Oberlin Conservatory of Music, Rachel served as personnel manager of both the Oberlin College Choir, and the Oberlin Musical Union.
 As manager, Rachel was responsible for all logistics related to technical and dress rehearsals and ran all performances.
 She also served as one of Oberlin Conservatory’s Ensemble Librarians.